 However, the interest structure of payday loans means that they are not sustainable and frequent use will only make your financial situation worse.

 Let’s look at the numbers:

-Taking Ontario as an example again, the maximum fee chargeable on a $100 loan is $18 – i.e. 18% interest.
-At first look, 18% appears to be lower than the interest rate of 23% levied on cash advances using the average credit card.
+Taking Ontario as an example again, the maximum fee chargeable on a $100 loan is $15 – i.e. 15% interest.

 Looks like daylight robbery, eh?